Reliability Services in the Manufacturing Phase

 Since an RDT is only performed once, it cannot pick up changes that occur in the reliability of a product either due to design changes or process changes.
 An ORT is geared toward this type of scenario.

+We will answer your question: "How do I test for reliability".
 During the product launch, an On-Going Reliability Test (ORT) is set up and units are cycled through from the manufacturing line to help monitor the projected life of the product on a continual basis and to possibly identify weaknesses.

 VALUE TO YOUR ORGANIZATION

 Understanding the reliability of a product during the manufacturing process is as important as during the design process.

 An example of Reliability Integration during ORT is as follows:

 How to use the results of a Reliability Prediction in planning an ORT